 You will also be able to keep your car as long as you couldn’t reasonably be expected to have a cheaper model.
 You won’t be asked to sell personal items such as engagement rings and computers but if you have luxury objects, such as artwork, your creditors may ask you to sell them.

 It is unlikely you’ll be able to keep your home if you file for bankruptcy.
 It will be sold to help repay the money you owe.
 Equally, you’ll be forced to sell your car and other non-essential items of value such as jewellery.

 If you do have some equity in your home, one alternative is to sell it quickly to pay your debts and avoid the downsides of bankruptcy.
-We specialise in buying homes quickly and cost effectively and can have funds in your account in just seven days.
+We are national home buyers specialising in buying homes quickly and cost effectively and can have funds in your account in just seven days.

 We’ve discussed what an IVA is in detail, but it’s worth taking a closer look at how the bankruptcy process works:

 - Start by filling in the bankruptcy application form and paying the £680 fee which you will get back if you cancel before submitting.